 The Ohio State University is a leading center in the world for lead extractions.
 Patients have been referred from around the world and from all over the United States for our expertise and experience.
 The procedure is performed by heart rhythm specialists (called electrophysiologists) and a specialized electrophysiology staff who have tremendous experience with lead extractions.
-Our staff have performed thousands of lead extractions, completing more than 400 leads extraction procedures each year.
-The Ohio State University has extensive experience in all advanced extraction technologies including: mechanical sheaths, fiber optic sheaths for laser removal, electrosurgical sheaths (known as Bovie) and rotational cutting edge sheaths.
+Our staff have performed thousands of lead extractions, completing more than 400 lead extraction procedures each year.
+The Ohio State University has extensive experience in all advanced extraction technologies, including: mechanical sheaths, fiber optic sheaths for laser removal, electrosurgical sheaths (known as Bovie) and rotational cutting edge sheaths.
 Our electrophysiology program is the largest program in Ohio, and one of the top three in the nation, with extensive experience in managing a wide spectrum of heart rhythm problems.

 What to expect during lead extraction

 Preparing for your procedure

 Before an extraction procedure, you will be evaluated by a heart rhythm specialist (electrophysiologist) to formulate a specific plan for the removal of the wires.
 In addition to planning the extraction, a decision will be made to determine if another device needs to be re-implanted, either in a permanent or temporary manner.
 Many patients will also require an echocardiogram, an ultrasound image of the heart, as well as blood tests and, sometimes, blood cultures.

 Lead extractions are performed in the electrophysiology laboratory with a staff that specializes in performing lead extractions.
 In preparation for the procedure, your chest will be cleaned and you will receive antibiotics to minimize your risk of infection.
 You will receive medications to help relieve pain and to help you relax.